ipfabric/docs/docs/IP_Fabric_API/authentication.md

 -- access and refresh.
 Exchange is facilitated via `login` endpoint.
 Access token is then passed to the consecutive API calls in the `Authorization` header.

 - Call will always have the same rights as the user account.
-This may be really unnecessary for many use-cases.
+This may not be necessary for many use-cases.
-- In case this approach is use, we highly encourage creation of a "bot"/" service" user account with limited access scope.
+- In case this approach is used, we highly encourage creation of a `bot`/`service` user account with limited access scope.
-- Storage of refresh token is important as it allows for maintaining long-term access.
+- Storage of refresh token is important as it allows to maintain long-term access.

 ### Types of Tokens